What does 2018 hold? - Amherst News

 We anticipate the battles for Ohio governor, attorney general, auditor of state, secretary of state, and state treasurer could turn brutal.

-Also up for reelection are Ohio Sen. Gayle Manning (R-North Ridgeville), Ohio-13th District; and Ohio Rep. Dan Ramos (D-Lorain), Ohio-56th District.
+Also up for grabs are seats held by Ohio Sen. Gayle Manning (R-North Ridgeville), Ohio-13th District; and Ohio Rep. Dan Ramos (D-Lorain), Ohio-56th District.

 Rounding out the ballot will be the Lorain County commissioner seat occupied by Matt Lundy (D-Avon Lake) and common pleas court judge Raymond Ewers (D-Lorain).